laravel/docs/collections.md

     // ['prod-100' => 'Desk', 'prod-200' => 'Chair']

-Note that if duplicate keys exist, only the last element will be retained:
+If duplicate keys exist, the last matching element will be inserted into the plucked collection:

     $collection = collect([
         ['brand' => 'Tesla',  'color' => 'red'],